ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   | **type**: str

-owner
-  Name of the user that should own the filesystem object, as would be passed to the chown command.

-  When left unspecified, it uses the current user unless you are root, in which case it can preserve the previous ownership.

-  This option is only applicable if ``dest`` is USS, otherwise ignored.

-  | **required**: False
-  | **type**: str

 remote_src
   If set to \ :literal:`false`\ , the module searches for \ :literal:`src`\  at the local machine.